digiscot/digiscot-website/pages/projects/north-highland.md

 Participants are bringing a mix of equipment - laptops and tablets.
 We have helped with a variety of technical queries and are looking into some free online learning courses for some.

+Week 6 - Reasons for the sessions success
+One of the participants wanted some help finding out about a family event back in 1910; I made a few suggestions for sources of information and immediately she very confidently open her search engine and starting typing.
+I commented on her speed and she told me that because of the classes she is no longer apprehensive about using her computer and is therefore using it lots more.

+Amongst the group we have a couple who are going through change as the husband has just been diagnosed with Dementia.
+In the first few weeks they didn't know how to use the tablet they had been given.
+Last week we helped them find their Diamond wedding photos, taken on the tablet but lost to them.
+They were thrilled to see them again.
+They are over 80 and don't always keep in good health but the class is a reason for them to come to Tain and socialise.

+Similar to the above, a lady from out of town with a sick husband, looks forward every week to her opportunity to get out and learn something new.
+Unfortunately one week she couldn't come because of the doctor's house call.
+On his way out the doctor  reminded her to have time for herself, she retorted with "you could help by not visiting on a Wednesday morning as I should be at my computer class now, it's the highlight of my week!"
+We are helping her learn Excel.

 ## Evaluation